Recipe

 3. Add the water, soy sauce and cubed beef, and bring to the boil whilst stirring.

-4. Close the lid and start cooking assistant of the app.
+4. Place the lid on the pan and start cooking assistant of the app.
 The app can be installed free of charge in the corresponding store for iOS and Android

 5. Open the lid, add the pak choi and allow to simmer lightly for 3 minutes.